 The movie’s name went through some interesting changes.
 In Italy, it was released under the title, “Giú la Testa,” which in English approximates, “Get your head down.”
 Originally titled, “Duck, you sucker!” in the U.S., the title was later changed to “A Fistful of Dynamite,” to tie in with Leone’s Dollar films.
 In France, where the film did very well, it was named “Once Upon a Time… the Revolution.”

 The genesis of the film was equally tortuous.
-The screenplay was originally written for Jason Robards and Eli Wallach, who’d starred in Leone’s 1968 epic, Once Upon a Time in the West, but ended up with James Coburn and Rod Steiger in the leading roles.
+The screenplay was originally written for Jason Robards and Eli Wallach, who’d respectively starred in Leone’s previous epics, Once Upon a Time in the West, and The Good, the Bad, and the Ugly, but ended up with James Coburn and Rod Steiger in the leading roles.
 Additionally, Leone didn’t want to direct the movie himself, but after three other candidates (Sam Peckinpah was the second) didn’t pan out, and at Steiger’s insistence that Leone direct the movie, he finally acquiesced.

 The review site Rotten Tomatoes gives A Fistful of Dynamite 91%.
 Brilliant, thoughtful, visually rich, and immensely entertaining, this is a film that deserves to be seen.

 Are you a fan of Leone’s work?
 Have you seen this film?

 * You can watch the movie here on Amazon Prime, or buy it here in various formats

 ** It’s worth mentioning that the Mao quote, along with several scenes, was cut from the initial 1972 release as they were deemed too politically sensitive for U.S. audiences.
 The film was banned in Mexico until 1979 as offensive to both the people and the Mexican Revolution.